pslucas0212/RHEL-Dev-Setup/README.md

 ![Search on UBI](images/dev01.png)

-Click on the Red Hat Universal Base Image 8 tile
+Click on the Red Hat Universal Base Image 8 tile with the ubi8/ubi for the command to download the ubi container to your local image repository.

 ### Appendix